-Jorunn Nilsen has a background in physical chemistry with a master from the Norwegian University of Science and Technology.
-She has more than 30 years of experience in the international plastics industry with main focus on product and application development within polyolefin applications.
-Her functional experience includes project work and project management, and her current position is as Principal Researcher at Norner.
+Harry Øysæd has a polymer chemistry background with a PhD from University of Oslo.
+He has more than 30 years of experience in the international plastics industry with main focus on additives.
+His functional experience includes projects work and project management and his resent work has been as Principal Researcher at Norner.

 Plastic based on renewable natural resources – packaging material of the future?